Catch-up subscriptions

 Link-to events point to events in other streams in EventStoreDB.
 These are generally created by projections such as the $by_event_type

 projection which links events of the same event type into the same stream.
-This makes it easier to look up all events of a certain type.
+This makes it easier to look up all events of a specific type.

 Tips

-make it easier and faster to subscribe to all events of a certain type or matching a prefix.
+make it easier and faster to subscribe to all events of a specific type or matching a prefix.

-When reading a stream you can specify whether to resolve link-to's or not.
+When reading a stream you can specify whether to resolve link-to's.
 By default, link-to events are not resolved.
 You can change this behaviour by setting the resolveLinkTos

 parameter to true